-The mixed-grip allows you to hang onto the bar longer, thus increasing the amount of reps and weight that you can handle.
-More time under tension, and heavier loads equals more muscle.
+The mixed-grip allows you to hang onto the bar longer, thus increasing the number of reps and weight that you can handle.
+More time under tension and heavier loads equals more muscle.

 You can also increase your range of motion by not being restricted by shoulder mobility and get your chest up to the bar to hit more of your back and shoulder muscles, such as the teres minor and rhomboids.

 This version of the deadlift has been a staple for some the strongest Chinese Olympic lifters in the smaller weight classes.
-It’s mostly because that’s the way they do there cleans and snatches.
-Feet close together with with their toes pointed out 45 degrees in the starting position.
+It’s mostly because that’s the way they do their cleans and snatches.
+Feet close together with their toes pointed out 45 degrees in the starting position.

 This variation of the deadlift is much better at building the quadriceps, but less on the glutes.
 The lower-leg angle allows you to keep the bar closer to the body, because the knees are not in the way, which decreases the involvement of the lower back.

 I find these to be very useful for people who are just learning the deadlift, or have a troubled lower-back, but still want to build there quads and pulling strength.